 If your ex thinks, feels, speaks, acts, and reacts in a certain way, you can expect the same from this person in the future.
 You can expect your ex not to change these things because your ex lacks the will or need to change them.

-You on the other hand, probably want to improve as you got hit by the breakup blues.
+You, on the other hand, probably want to improve as you got hit by the breakup blues.
 You want to learn about the reasons behind the breakup and understand the breakup dynamics.

 Will karma get my ex?

-Karma will unquestionably hit your ex-boyfriend or ex-girlfriend.
-It’s only a matter of time before the roles reverse and your ex pays for his or her wrongs.
+Karma will undoubtedly catch up with your ex.
+It’s only a matter of time before the roles are reversed and your ex pays the price for his or her wrongs.

 Continuous bad actions always catch up to you and smite you when you least expect them to.
 This normally happens when you’re in your most vulnerable state and don’t see karma coming.

-When you do a disservice to others and live a selfish life, bad results always come back around to you.
-It’s the law of attraction.
+So bear in mind that karma hits cheating ex-girlfriends, narcissists, liars, thieves, and anyone who harms others.
+It plays no favorites.
+When you do a disservice to others and live a selfish life, negative consequences always come back to you.
+It’s the law.
+What you give is what you get.

-1. Commits karmic injustice
+Committed karmic injustice

-5. Temporarily ruins his or her karma
+Damaged his or her own karma

 My ex hurt me badly

-It’s hard to understand how someone you love or loved can hurt you so much, but breakups can get very ugly.
+It’s hard to understand how someone you love or loved can hurt you so deeply, but breakups can get very ugly.
 They bring out the worst in people and hurt both dumpees and dumpers in different ways.

 You’re likely asking yourself, “Why doesn’t my ex-boyfriend/ex-girlfriend care?
 Why am I the only one hurting?

-It’s not just losing a person you care about.
-It’s seeing that your former boyfriend or girlfriend doesn’t care about you.
+The most difficult part of the breakup is not losing the person you care about.
+It’s seeing that your former boyfriend or girlfriend doesn’t care about you in the slightest.
 The most awful feeling is when you know that your ex left you behind and moved on – possibly with someone else.
+You don’t want to be forgotten and replaced with someone new.

 Can you wish bad karma on someone?

-As Earl Nightingale says, give karma enough time to get your ex and deliver the never-failing and painful blow.
+Don’t try to rush karma.
+Instead, give karma enough time to deliver the never-failing and painful blow.
 Your ex will get hit by karma.
 I can guarantee you that.
+Unfortunately or fortunately, depending on your preference, you may not care about it when it happens.

 Karma does not care, nor does it listen to anyone.
 The more you want something bad to happen to someone you know, the more negativity you will attract into your own life.

-I want my ex to suffer
+But I want my ex to suffer as much as I did!

 If you’re hoping your ex gets hit by karma, you’re putting your own good karma at risk.
 You’re deliberately stooping to your ex’s level and expecting the laws of the universe to deliver the punishing blow.

-This is true even if your ex absolutely diminished your worth and scarred you deeply.
-You just won’t find joy in seeing your ex suffer once he or she finally gets hit by karma.
+This is true even if your ex absolutely diminished your self-worth and scarred you deeply.

-Dear reader, you don’t need to wish bad karma on your ex.
-If your ex hurt you badly, karma is already on its way to your ex.
-It might have a few other stops to make first but it will eventually come knocking on your ex’s doors.
+Seeing your ex suffer as a result of bad karma would only add more weight to your already-sinking boat.
+You don’t need to go out of your way to wish bad karma on your ex.
+If your ex hurt you badly, karma is on its way as we speak.
+It might have a few other stops to make first, but it will eventually come knocking on your ex’s door.

 No signs, no warning, only payback.

-Forgive an ex that’s hurt you
+Forgive the ex who hurt you

-To forgive means to forget and to forget means to forgive.
-One cannot occur without the other.
 It takes great strength and courage to forgive those who hurt you, but you need to do what’s right, not what feels right.
+You must go against your nature (if your heart is telling you to punish your ex) and get rid of your vengeful thoughts.

 Always forgive your enemies—nothing annoys them so much.